stakater/kubestackplus-docs/content/for-devops-engineers/how-to-guides/use-a-cluster-task-in-pipeline/use-a-clustertask-in-pipeline.md

 ## Objective

-Add a clusterTask to enhance Tekton pipeline.
+Add a ClusterTask to enhance Tekton pipeline.

 ## Key Results